Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![Intrusion Prevention System (IPS) Service Overview](assets/images/extract/media/IPS.png)

-#### Services Description
+#### Service Description

-The Intrusion Prevention System (IPS) service actively intercepts network traffic for patterns of malicious or abnormal behavior and automatically and proactively blocks such malicious traffic.
+Based on OPNsense, the Intrusion Prevention System (IPS) service actively intercepts network traffic for patterns of malicious or abnormal behavior and automatically and proactively blocks such malicious traffic.
 The Intrusion Prevention System (IPS) service not only detects but also prevents attacks in real time.
 It uses attack signatures and behavioral analysis to identify and block known and unknown threats, protecting the IT infrastructure from potential compromise.
 Unlike an IDS, an IPS is integrated into the network architecture, at least for mission-critical network flows.